 To learn more, read Green Music Center Garners Reputation as World-Class Concert Hall.

 Surprise the Kids with a Major Play Day

 Rohnert Park is a family fun capital, brimming over with big-time play for people of all ages!
-At Cal Skate, a roller blading and skating center, the large indoor rink is filled with everyone from rank beginner to expert; lessons and skate rentals are available, as well as an arcade, snack shop, billiards and more.
-At Driven Raceway, mom, dad and kids who are least 48” tall can live their go-kart racing fantasy on an indoor track with high-performance karts.
-Work out family dynamics with an intergalactic battle at Q-ZAR Laser Tag.
+At Cal Skate, a roller blading and skating center, the large indoor rink is filled with everyone from rank beginner to expert; lessons and skate rentals are available, as well as an arcade, snack shop, billiards, and more.
+At Driven Raceway, mom, dad, and kids who are least 48” tall can live their go-kart racing fantasy on an indoor track with high-performance karts.
 Or head to Scandia Family Fun Center with its two 18-hole miniature golf courses, 18 slow- and fast-pitch batting cages, blaster boats with water squirters, and a Lil’ Indy race track.

 Try Your Luck at Gaming

 The glitzy, $825 million, 340,000-square foot Graton Resort & Casino is a gambler’s paradise offering 3,000 slot and video poker games, a 20-table poker room (limit and no-limit), more than 100 table games (such as blackjack and baccarat), VIP high-limit rooms and generous promotions.
 Don’t gamble?
 Relax in one of the three bars and lounges, enjoy the daily live entertainment, or tuck into a great meal at one of three award-winning restaurants (Tony’s of North Beach, 630 Park Steakhouse, and the Daily Grill) or seven casual eateries offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.